 But Dr Jin’s recent studies have shown that various drugs interact differently in patients, leading to underdosing, overdosing and even adverse drug reactions.
 This can cause patients to be hospitalised, additional drugs to be prescribed and a worsened cognitive decline.

-With this new study, the researchers say the results will find out whether the metabolism of drugs is different in people with Alzheimer’s and whether the alterations are related to different disease stages, greatly advancing personalised medication use for people with Alzheimer’s disease.
+With this new study, the researchers say the results will uncover whether the metabolism of drugs is different in people with Alzheimer’s and whether the alterations are related to different disease stages, greatly advancing personalised medication use for people with Alzheimer’s disease.

-Previously it has only been assumed that Alzheimer’s only affects the brain and doesn’t impact the systemic exposure of orally administered medications.
+Previously it has been assumed that Alzheimer’s affects the brain only and doesn’t impact the systemic exposure of orally administered medications.
 The researchers’ preliminary results showed that drug absorption is altered in Alzheimer’s.

 The research responds to the need for improved and more advanced precision medicine to assist clinicians identify each patient’s unique disease risks and treatments tailored specifically to them.